MonitorArmGuide

 Where it falls short:

-• Reach is 25” — adequate for desks 27”+ deep, marginal for shallow desks.
+• Reach is 25”, adequate for desks 27”+ deep but marginal for shallow desks.

 Buy: Ergotron LX (matte black) on Amazon (Amazon Associates).
 Polished aluminum and white finishes are available; pricing is identical.